akalinux/span-tools/README.md

 # SpanBoundry Consolidation of Duplicate(s) and Overlap(s)

 In the real world data sets are often messy, out of order and contain duplicates and overlaps.
-The internals of the "st" package expect SpanBoundry instance to be provided in a specific order.
+The internals of the "st" package expect SpanBoundry instances to be provided in a specific order.
 If data is not provided in the correct order it cannot be processed correctly.

 The expected order is as follows (i=SpanBoundry):
  - i.GetBegin() ascending order